-After a simple verbal and hi-hat count-in, Ringo rounds out the simulated two-measure introduction with a drum fill to signal John's anticipated first line “Yes, I'm / lonely,” the final word starting off the beginning of the first twelve measure verse.
+After John's simple verbal count-in and Ringo's taps on the high-hat, the drummer rounds out the simulated two-measure introduction with a drum fill to signal John's anticipated first line “Yes, I'm / lonely,” the final word starting off the beginning of the first twelve measure verse.
 All measures in this verse are in 6/8 time with the exception of measure ten which is in 4/4.
 This tenth measure comprises a 'Beatles break' of sorts, the drums and bass ringing out along with the remnants of John's vocalized “Woooh” as this measure begins.
 Basically explained, John and George harmonize an interesting guitar run in the first two beats of this measure, the final two measures being filled with John's line “girl, you know the reason why.”

 Instrumentally throughout the first eight measures of this verse we hear Paul plod away with an uncharacteristically simple bass pattern, John playing a triplet-like chord piece during the three and four beats on measures one, three, five and seven (adding another surprising one also in measure eight), George playing single-note phrases in the open spaces left by John's guitar, and Ringo playing spirited drum-work with fills at the end of each even numbered measure.
 The ninth measure shows both George and John gearing up with guitar phrases in preparation for the above mentioned harmonized guitar run in the tenth measure that follows, this being the signature of the majority of the verses in the song.
 We also see Paul and Ringo setting up for this guitar phrase through a raising bass run and drum fill respectively, while John sings “If I ain't dead already.”
 Measures eleven and twelve wind through the expected blues chord changes to set up another verse, George playing a similar single-note guitar passage as heard throughout most of the verse so far while John and Paul lumber through the chord changes and Ringo adds yet another drum fill.